MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/enable-akshcipreview.md

 Updates AKS on Azure Stack HCI to a preview channel.

 ## Description
-Updates AKS on Azure Stack HCI to a preview channel.
+This cmdlet updates AKS on Azure Stack HCI to a preview channel.
 After running `Enable-AksHciPreview`, you need to run [Get-AksHciUpdates](get-akshciupdates.md) to list the available updates, and then run [Update-AksHci](update-akshci.md) to update to the preview channel.

 > [!NOTE]
 > The preview channel is intended to be used only for development and testing purposes.